 Cristine also counsels donors on charitable giving and advises private foundations and public charities on tax law, nonprofit corporation law and other matters.
 She has substantial experience handling IRS gift and estate tax audits as well as negotiating and resolving trust and estate disputes.

-A deputy chair of Loeb’s Trusts and Estates department, Cristine serves as editor of the firm’s Family Office newsletter and maintains an active pro bono practice, including drafting wills for low-income veterans.
+A co-chair of Loeb’s Trusts and Estates department, Cristine serves as editor of the firm’s Family Office newsletter and maintains an active pro bono practice, including drafting wills for low-income veterans.

 Cristine’s recent representations include: